 The team behind Compference knew well and good that this was a unique strength of their event and were not shy about making it known.
 Having the Disney World details precede the actual event description shows how confident they were in knowing that the venue and complimentary ticket would grab readers’ attentions.

-Different Ticket Types
+Different Ticket Types for Increasing Event Registrations

 - Early Bird - This is the limited-time discounted price you are offering to those who are willing to register well in advance for your event.
 Early bird tickets brings a sense of urgency to event registration communicating to would-be attendees that the lower price will only be available for limited amount of time.